r0nlt/Space-Radiation-Tolerant/FAQ/FAQ.md

 ## How is this different from GEANT4?

 - **GEANT4** is a comprehensive, physics-accurate particle transport toolkit used for simulating the passage of particles through matter (e.g., in high-energy physics, medical physics, and shielding design).
-- **Space-Radiation-Tolerant** focuses on the *system and ML level*: simulating the effects of radiation on neural networks, embedded systems, and mission-critical software, with fast, abstracted models suitable for rapid prototyping and research.
+- **rad_ml** focuses on the *system and ML level*: simulating the effects of radiation on neural networks, embedded systems, and mission-critical software, with fast, abstracted models suitable for rapid prototyping and research.
 - If you need detailed, physics-level simulation, use GEANT4.
 If you want to study ML robustness, error mitigation, or system-level effects, use rad_ml.

 ---